Dragon Age: Origins: Gameplay

 During gameplay, the player encounters a variety of enemies, including giant spiders, Darkspawn, ghosts, walking trees, and dragons.
 They also recruit companions, who accompany them and provide assistance in battle.
 These companions are normally controlled by artificial intelligence, with behaviour that the player can adjust through the "Tactics" menu, but the player also has the option to switch between characters and is able to issue orders to them in real-time or pause the game to queue up actions.
 The player and any companions in their party engage in combat with the weapons they have equipped when the player targets or is noticed by a hostile enemy.
 Players can swap weapons and perform special attacks during combat, but most of these attacks have a recharge time.
 The point of view can be shifted from the third-person view to a top-down view, where friendly and hostile units are labelled with different colours to distinguish them.
 At the end of a battle the characters' health and stamina, which powers a character's skills, are automatically refilled.
 When an enemy is defeated, the player collects any items or loot from its corpse.
 Companions who are not in the player's active party stay in the base camp, a hub where the player can talk to their party members as well as purchase new weapons, armour, and gear.
-In addition to the main story, the player can learn more about the world of Thedas by collecting the codexes scattered throughout the game.
+In addition to the main story, the player can learn more about the world of Thedas by collecting the codices scattered throughout the game.